dannycab/phy482msu_s2018/in-class/04-rotatingphysicsdemo.md

 title: Magnetic Rotation Demo
 ---

-You are desinging a demo that is meant to illustrate Faraday's Law.
+You are designing a demo that is meant to illustrate Faraday's Law.
 It consists of a disk with a known mass and radius ($M,R$) that has a total charge $Q$ stuck uniformly to the edge of it.
 The disk is the same radius as a long solenoid positioned just below it ($n$ rotations per length).
 The solenoid is connected to a current supply that provides a very slowly oscillating current (at a frequency of $\omega_0 \ll ct$).

 Find the response of the disk, i.e., how it rotates.